lgonzalezrouco/pti/microservices/README.md

 	kubectl get pods

 It will be convenient to save the name of one of the pods (POD_NAME) that instantiates our microservice within an environment variable.
-For instance:
+For instance (replace the POD_NAME for the name of one of your pods):

 	export MYPOD=helloworld-674c4d4dc8-6qn5r